Posted by Heart Hugger on Aug 25, 2019 9:28:00 AM

-No matter how young or old you are, surgery can be a scary thing.
+Surgery can be a scary thing.
 If you're the friend, close relative or even nurse of someone about to go in for surgery, how do you comfort and reassure them?
-It isn't always obvious!

 Encouraging Words for Surgery Patients

-We think comforting words like "it'll be okay" can a bit useless, but the truth is that they're not.
 Put yourself in the place of your friend or relative.
 They're nervous, trying not to think about it, but still trying to prepare.
 Simple reminders from you can help them remember to repeat those things to themselves.

 They might like to hear these positive words before surgery:

-- "It'll be okay." - It may feel stupid, but sometimes that's all someone needs to hear.
+It may feel silly, but sometimes that's all someone needs to hear.
 Grab their hand, look them in the eye, and say it.
 Remind them good health is in the future.

 What Not to Say to Someone Before Surgery